avantrec/soco-cli/README.md

 When using this option, it's also possible to supply a `--subnets` command line specification, which will be used in the event of a `/rediscover` operation.
 The use of this option is described in the usage guide for `sonos-discover`.

-The `--subnets` option **only** has an effect when using the local speaker cache, and the results of any subsequent `/rediscover` operations will overwrite the existing local speaker cache file.
+The `--subnets` option **only** has an effect when using the local speaker cache, and the results of any `/rediscover` operations will overwrite the existing local speaker cache file.

 Example of use with both options: